medicalbioinfo/BED-Craft/README.md

 <hr>

 BED-Craft is a tool that allows you to easily generate BED files, which are required for nanopore adaptive sampling, using multiple gene names as input files.
-Details of this tool will be described in a paper by Miya F and Kosaki K (2025) (currently being submitted).
+Details of this tool will be described in a paper by Miya F and Kosaki K (2025) (Under revision).